IreneByte/groundstation/README.md

 ## Safety & State Machine

-Five states: IDLE, ONLINE, MANUAL, FAULT, and RESET_REQUIRED.
+The project has 5 states: IDLE, ONLINE, MANUAL, FAULT, and RESET_REQUIRED.
 The car only moves and checks sensors in MANUAL.

 If a limit is passed, a FAULT occurs, and the motors stop.
 You have to press a physical button in the FAULT state to get to RESET_REQUIRED, then press it again to return to IDLE.